 As reported once in the Associated Press:

-Styles in fashion are ephemeral and fickle.
+Styles in fashion are ephemeral and also fickle.
 Those acid-wash jeans, M.C.
-Hammer pants, and DayGlo T-shirts you loved in middle school have long since reached “out” status (though the harem pants we saw on the Spring 2007 runways look a bit Hammer Time to us).
-The skinny jeans you love right now will one day follow their fate.
+Hammer pants, and DayGlo T-shirts.
+I mean you loved that in middle school.
+For they have long since reached “out” status (though the harem pants we saw on the Spring 2007 runways look a bit Hammer Time to us).
+The skinny jeans you also love right now.
+For they will one day follow their fate.

 On top of that, producing new clothes out of traditionally grown cotton taxes the environment with chemical fertilizers and pesticides; energy and chemicals are required to manufacture synthetic materials.
 The all-American combo of a cotton T-shirt and a pair of denim jeans, for instance, requires 1 pound of fertilizers and pesticides.

 But the fashion industry is beginning to recognize its impact, as well as consumers’ desire for more eco-friendly fashion.
-An increasing number of independent designers and boutiques specialize in eco-conscious fashion that is more hip than hippy.
+An increasing number of independent designers and boutiques specialize in eco-conscious fashion or clothes that are organic.
+I mean that is more hip than hippy.

 Even big companies like H&M, Urban Outfitters, and Uniqlo, which sell really cheap, trendy, and easily disposable clothing (a.k.a. “fast clothes”) are taking steps to be more eco-friendly.
 One way is by using alternative materials that reduce post-consumer waste and pollution.